Climbing vine Plants to Grow

 12. Henryi Clematis –

 Chocolate anthers and deep green foliage add elegance to this almost perfectly white clematis.
 A classic choice, blooming in June and September and a winner of the Royal Horticultural Society’s Award of Garden Merit.
-Support with posts or trellis, or let vines clamber over shrubs.
+Support for posts or trellis, or let vines clamber over shrubs.
 Thrives in well-drained soil.
 Mulch around the roots to keep them cool and shaded.

 13. Jewel of Africa